Handle Operators in String Theory: Explicit Handle Operators

 As we have demonstrated on general grounds in Sec.~\ref{sec:BRST-AC}, when the above integrated vertex operator is used to construct a handle operator the resulting amplitudes are gauge invariant up to a total derivative on moduli space provided this phase, $\phi$, is identified with a modulus and is integrated (which always attaches a ghost contribution $(b_0-\tilde{b}_0)$ to either the $z_{\sigma_1}$ or the $z_{\sigma_2}$ frame vertex operator). \sk

-Finally, as we have already shown in (\ref{eq:zsigma* scalar}) on p.~\pageref{eq:zsigma* scalar}, the quantity $z_{\sigma_1}(\sigma_1)$ transforms as a scalar under reparametrisations, $\sigma_1\rightarrow \hat{\sigma}_1(\sigma_1)$, and since all quantities appearing in (\ref{eq:IntPictVertOp}) depend on $\sigma_1$ only implicitly via $z_{\sigma_1}(\sigma_1)$ (or $z_{\sigma_1}(\sigma)$ evaluated at $\sigma=\sigma_1$) it follows that the full integrated vertex operator transforms as a scalar under reparametrisations of the underlying auxiliary coordinate on patch overlaps, and is hence (modulo U(1) frame rotations that are ambiguous) globally well-defined on the entire Riemann surface on which it is inserted.
-Since we always take this U(1) to be integrated \cite{Polchinski88} the corresponding ambiguity is removed.
+Finally, as we have already shown in (\ref{eq:zsigma* scalar}) on p.~\pageref{eq:zsigma* scalar}, the quantity $z_{\sigma_1}(\sigma_1)$ transforms as a scalar under reparametrisations, $\sigma_1\mapsto \hat{\sigma}_1(\sigma_1)$, (modulo a local U(1) phase that is ambiguous) and since all quantities appearing in (\ref{eq:IntPictVertOp}) depend on $\sigma_1$ only implicitly via $z_{\sigma_1}(\sigma_1)$ (or $z_{\sigma_1}(\sigma)$ evaluated at $\sigma=\sigma_1$) it follows that the full integrated vertex operator transforms as a scalar under reparametrisations of the underlying auxiliary coordinate on patch overlaps, and is hence (modulo U(1) frame rotations) globally well-defined on the entire Riemann surface on which it is inserted.
+Since we always average over this phase (we always take this U(1) to be integrated) \cite{Polchinski88} the corresponding ambiguity will not appear in physical information.